 Assets passing to a spouse or civil partner are generally exempt from UK IHT without limit.
-However, there is one exception to this rule, and that is where assets pass from a UK domiciled spouse to a non-UK domiciled spouse.
+However, there is one exception to this rule.
+When assets pass from a UK-domiciled spouse to a non-UK-domiciled spouse.
 In this instance, the spouse exemption is limited to £325,000.

-If some or all of an individual’s nil rate band is unused on his or her death, the proportion of the deceased’s unused nil rate band (including any unused residential nil rate band) can be transferred to the surviving spouse.
+If some or all of an individual’s nil rate band is unused on their death.
+The proportion of the deceased’s new nil rate band (including any new residential nil rate band) can be in gift to the surviving spouse.

-Election for non-domiciled spouse to be treated as UK domiciled
+Election for a non-domiciled spouse as UK domiciled.

-A non-domiciled spouse or civil partner can, at any time, make an election to be treated as UK domiciled for the purposes of inheritance tax.
-This may be a favourable option for a mixed domicile couple where the UK domiciled spouse passes away first.
-In this case, if an election is made by the non-domiciled surviving spouse to be treated as UK domiciled for IHT purposes, any assets received by that spouse will be exempt from inheritance tax.
+A non-domiciled spouse or civil partner can make an election to be designated UK domiciled for inheritance tax purposes.
+This option may be favourable for a mixed domicile couple where the UK-domiciled spouse first passes away.
+In this case, if the non-domiciled surviving spouse models as UK domiciled for IHT purposes.
+Any assets received by that spouse will be exempt from inheritance tax.

-If the election were not made by the surviving spouse, only assets up to a value of £325,000 would be exempt.
+If the surviving spouse did not make the election, only assets up to a value of £325,000 would be exempt.

 Therefore, by making the election, inheritance tax can be deferred to the second death.

-The potential drawback to making the election is that the worldwide assets of the surviving spouse would then be brought within the charge to inheritance tax, as for any other UK domiciled individual.
+The potential drawback to making the election is the worldwide assets of the surviving spouse.
+They are within the inheritance tax charge, as for any other UK-domiciled individual.

-Nevertheless, the election automatically lapses once the electing spouse has been non-UK resident for four successive tax years, at which point they regain their non-UK domicile status for IHT purposes.
-In this instance, their non-UK assets (including those inherited from the UK domiciled spouse) will fall outside the scope of UK inheritance tax altogether, allowing potentially significant IHT savings to be achieved.
+The election lapses once the electing spouse has been a non-UK resident for four years.
+The spouse regains their non-UK domicile status for IHT purposes.
+Their non-UK assets will fall outside the scope of the UK inheritance tax law and are allowed significant IHT savings.

-This type of planning can be particularly useful where a mixed domicile couple is resident overseas, or where the electing spouse returns to their home country (or elsewhere) following the death of their UK domiciled spouse.
+This type of planning can be beneficial when a mixed domicile couple is a resident overseas.
+Otherwise, the electing spouse returns to their home country (or elsewhere) following the death of their UK-domiciled spouse.

-Non-UK assets settled into an offshore trust by a non-domiciled individual before they become deemed domiciled are ‘excluded property’ and are outside the charge to UK inheritance tax (provided there is no underlying UK residential property).
+Non-UK assets settled into an offshore trust by a non-domiciled individual before they become deemed domiciled are ‘excluded property’.
+They are outside the charge to UK inheritance tax (provided there is no underlying UK residential property).

-The assets of the trust will continue to enjoy excluded property status even after the settlor has become deemed domiciled in the UK as a result of having been UK resident for 15 out of the last 20 tax years.
+The assets of the trust will continue to enjoy excluded property status.
+The settlor becomes domicile in the UK because they have been living as a UK resident for 15 of the last 20 tax years.